wpexplorer/wpex-powered/readme.txt

 * Removed The editor styles have been removed.
 * Removed Mobile alternative menu option.
 * Removed Font Awesome icons and replaced all icons with SVG's.

+= 1.1.2 =
+* Fixed extra quote in popular footer entries.
+* Fixed issue with WordPress adding nav-links to single post pagination which is also added in the the_posts_pagination (numbered pagination) causing CSS conflicts.
+* Updated default right side margin on site-branding/logo.

+= 1.1 =
+* Added scroll to content link for screen readers.
+* Added new wpex_theme_info function for use with upcoming WPEX Updater Plugin.
+* Added aria-hidden labels to font icons.
+* Updated text domain to match theme folder.
+* Updated theme about page and added a button to disable it.
+* Updated archive pagination to use newer the_posts_pagination core function.
+* Updated search form to use placeholder attribute.
+* Updated require_once functions in functions.php to use get_parent_theme_file_path instead of get_template_directory.
+* Updated and renamed .POT file.
+* Fixed issue with focus styles being removed in the browser reset.
+* Fixed issue with Customizer excerpts if entering 0 for the value.
+* Removed Google Plus options from social and user settings.

+= 1.0 =
+* First official release

 == Copyright ==